aclements/mtrace/README.md

 * Eliminate stack-switching hypercalls.
-We can detect stack switches automatically based on CR3 and current stack pointer, plus starting a new call stack when an interrupt occurs and terminating that call stack when its stack pointer drops below where the interrupt frame was pushed (while remaining in the same stack region).
+We can detect stack switches automatically based on CR3 and current stack pointer, plus starting a new call stack when an interrupt occurs and terminating that call stack when its stack pointer goes above where the interrupt frame was pushed (while remaining in the same stack region).
 These hypercalls are also really hard to add to all of the right places.

+* Move allocation labeling into an honest-to-goodness module that's more easily portable across Linux versions.
+This module could also help report information about stacks (e.g., when a new process stack is created, it could report its extend and information like process name).

-* Eliminate allocation labeling hypercalls.
-Instead, use the kernel debug info to set QEMU breakpoints on the allocation function we care about.
-This would require a little kernel-specific information, but would be less cumbersome than code modification and would support a wide range of kernel versions.
+  * Alternatively, mtrace could use kernel debug info to set QEMU breakpoints on the allocation function we care about.
+This would require a little kernel-specific information, but would be less cumbersome than code modification and would support a wide range of kernels and kernel versions.
 (Compared to stack-switching hypercalls, these are pretty easy to add, so this may be less valuable.)